-After miscarriage I became an incredibly compassionate person that I was not before.
+After miscarriage I became an incredibly broken and compassionate person that I was not before.
 So compassionate that I do not want to stand in church to be honored as a mother on Mother’s Day as my friend sits.
-The first time I experienced this after miscarriage my heart bled for the beautiful women sitting, not by their own choice, as mothers stood all around them.
+The first time I experienced this after miscarriage my heart bled for the precious women sitting, not by their own choice, as mothers stood all around them.
 It’s breathtakingly brutal, if you’re paying attention.

 So, now that I’ve gone totally personal, what do you need?
 Think about it for a moment.
 How can we each help create the church culture that we need ourselves?